Mr. Toshiyuki Nishida!! Congratulations on winning Fukushima Prefectural Honor Award!! Long interview for his triumph return

 [Episodes from His Childhood]

-I thought Lake Inawashiro was the sea when I was a child.
-I was wondering why water of Lake Inawashiro was not salty until I saw the sea in Iwaki for the first time.
+“When I was a child, I thought Lake Inawashiro was the sea.
+I couldn’t understand why its water wasn’t salty until I saw the ocean in Iwaki for the first time.

 西田敏行さん インタビュー